schmidsi/melon-reporting/docs/thesis/04-solution/MelonAuditingContractStandard.md

 ```
 **Get the last index of audits for a specific melon fund.
 This is needed to iterate through audits with `getByIndex()`.**

+When no audit is stored for a fund yet, the function returns the maximum value of the index, which is `2**256 - 1` for `uint256`.

 ### getByIndex

 ```